maplibre/maplibre-native/platform/ios/CONTRIBUTING.md

 If you get a Python `KeyError` when processing provisioning profiles, you probably have some _really_ old or corrupted profiles.

 Have a look through `~/Library/MobileDevice/Provisioning\ Profiles` and remove any expired profiles.
-Removing all profiles here can also solve some issues.
+Removing all profiles here can also resolve some issues.

 ## Using Bazel from the Command Line